Giveth/giveth-docs/dapps/donatingmetamask.md

  <img id="contentimg" alt='Successful Donation' src={useBaseUrl('img/content/metamaskSuccessfulDonation.png')} />

 ### To Donate with xDai
-If you're tired of paying outrageous gas fees on Mainnet Giveth supports donations on xDai.
+If you're tired of paying outrageous gas fees on Mainnet Giveth supports donations on the Gnosis Chain (formerly xDai Network).
 To get Metamask [setup on the Gnosis Chain (formerly xDai Network) go here](https://www.xdaichain.com/for-users/wallets/metamask/metamask-setup).
 Log in with Gnosis Chain (formerly xDai Network) via MetaMask on Giveth.io.
 You can follow the same process for making donations on Gnosis Chain (formerly xDai Network) as on Mainnet.